Difference between troubleshooting

 Electrical

-The answer to 'difference between troubleshooting' is that troubleshooting is the process of identifying and resolving issues or problems with electrical systems, while testing is the systematic evaluation of electrical components and circuits to verify their proper operation.
-Troubleshooting typically involves a more hands-on, investigative approach to diagnose and fix issues, while testing is a more methodical process of checking for proper functionality.
+The answer to 'difference between troubleshooting' is that troubleshooting is the process of identifying and resolving issues or problems with electrical systems, while testing is the systematic evaluation of electrical components and circuits to verify their proper function.
+Troubleshooting focuses on diagnosing and fixing problems, while testing is more about verifying that everything is working as intended.

 Step-by-Step Guide